EduardoHargreaves/Effect-of-the-OSN-on-the-elections/README.md

 title = {{Fairness in Online Social Network Timelines : Measurements , Models and Mechanism Design}}
 }

-If you use the R code please use the following reference:
+If you use the R code, please use the following reference:

 @inproceedings{Hargreaves2018c,
 author = {Hargreaves, Eduardo and Menasché, Daniel and Neglia, Giovanni and Agosti, Claudio},